Pruning Apple Trees

 Pruning

-The first rule of pruning is to remove any dead, injured or diseased branches.
 When going to make a cut, look for the branch collar, which is the "wrinkled" part near the base where the branch is connected to the tree trunk.
 This portion of the tree has all the cells necessary to heal wounds.
-Never cut into the branch collar when pruning.
-Instead, make the cut just above the point where the branch collar flares.
+If you can, make the cut just above the point where the branch collar flares.

 Fruiting buds are dark-colored, wrinkled wood that grows from scaffolding branches.
 Leave these small branches since they're the ones that produce fruit.
 Trees begin to form fruiting buds at around three years of age.

 Vegetative buds are similar in appearance to fruiting buds, but they're not so wrinkled and dark.
 These buds form leaves and new branches.
+When you see them side by side on a tree, the difference is obvious.

 Remove any competing branches that will cause problems for the tree.
 Sometimes these branches create a hollow where water can collect and encourage rot.
 Look for branches growing toward the inside of the tree, and remove them to improve air circulation.
 When you remove a branch or a limb, the bud directly under the cut will take over and grow.
 For this reason, you should cut above outward-facing buds.